-The way I figure it, Dotard Trump had a heck of a PR agent.
-Ebenezer Scrooge could have used one too, the poor, dear misunderstood gentleman.
+Ebenezer Scrooge could have used a better PR agent; the poor, dear misunderstood gentleman.

 Scrooge’s problem was bad publicity, the cynical media.
-But I admire the poor sap, and not just because he is so darn cute.
+However, I admire the poor sap, and not just because he is so darn cute.

 You’ve heard all the stories.
 Scrooge was the guy who (allegedly) messed with good old Bob Cratchit’s Christmas.
 And don’t even start on Tiny Tim.